Database (DB) Event Objects

 A database event process cannot contain JCL lines.

-Activating/Executing and Monitoring the DB Event
+Activating/Executing and Monitoring a DB Event Object

 Execute the Event object to activate it